mdolab/MACH-Aero/machAeroTutorials/opt_aero.rst

 There are several built-in constraint functions within the DVConstraints class, including thickness, surface area, volume, location, and general linear constraints.
 The majority of the constraints are defined based on a triangulated-surface representation of the wing obtained from ADflow.

 .. note:: The triangulated surface is created by ADflow (or DAfoam) using the wall surfaces defined in the CFD volume mesh.
 The resolution is similar to the CFD surface mesh, and users do not need to provide this triangulated mesh themselves.
-Optionally, this can also be defined with an external file, see the details `here <https://github.com/mdolab/pygeo/blob/master/pygeo/DVConstraints.py#L200>`_.
+Optionally, this can also be defined with an external file, see the docstrings for :meth:`setSurface() <pygeo:pygeo.DVConstraints.setSurface>`.
 This is useful if users want to have a different resolution on the triangulated surface (finer or coarser) compared to the CFD mesh, or if DVConstraints is being used without ADflow (or DAfoam).

 The volume and thickness constraints are set up by creating a uniformly spaced 2D grid of points, which is then projected onto the upper and lower surface of a triangulated-surface representation of the wing.
 The grid is defined by providing four corner points (using ``leList`` and ``teList``) and by specifying the number of spanwise and chordwise points (using ``nSpan`` and ``nChord``).